-The following performance graph compares the performance of our common stock to the Center for Research in Security Prices (CRSP) Total Market Return Index for the NASDAQ Stock Market and to a peer group industry index based on the standard industrial code for computer programming, data processing and other computer-related services.
-The graph covers the most recent five-year period ending December 31, 2010.
-The graph assumes that the value of the investment in our common stock and each index was \$100 at December 31, 2005, and that all dividends are reinvested.
-We paid quarterly dividends at an annual rate of \$0.44, \$0.40, \$0.40 and \$0.34 per share for the years ending December 31, 2010, 2009, 2008 and 2007, respectively.
+The following performance graph compares the performance of our common stock to the NASDAQ Composite Index and the NASDAQ Computer and Data Processing Index.
+The graph covers the most recent five-year period ending December 31, 2011.
+The graph assumes that the value of the investment in our common stock and each index was \$100 at December 31, 2006, and that all dividends are reinvested.